FAQ for Council & Staff

 Would we be giving preference to Service Line Warranties over another company?

 Service Line Warranties is the only company in Canada offering this type of program as a warranty which is why AMO/LAS approached us after we won Hamilton’s RFP and were one of two responders.
-Since then, we have been acquired by that other company and are now one entity.
+Since then, we were aquired by HomeServe (now a Canadian-owned company), and are now one entity.
 As such, if your municipality were to do an RFP, we would be the only responder.
-The municipality is not ‘choosing’ Service Line Warranties over another provider.
+The municipality/utility is not ‘choosing’ Service Line Warranties over another provider.

-Do homeowners in our municipality really need to manage their risks and costs in this area?
+Do homeowners in our municipality or utility really need to manage their risks and costs in this area?

 Can we cancel the program at any time?
 Can our residents?